archivesspace/archivesspace/clustering/README.md

 balancing across web applications should work just as well as the one described here.

-Unless otherwise stated, it's assumed that you have root access on your machines, and all commands are to be run as root (or with sudo).
+Unless otherwise stated, it is assumed that you have root access on your machines, and all commands are to be run as root (or with sudo).